-string instrument from Greek classical antiquity
+string instrument from Greek classical antiquity, origin attributed to the god Hermes

 Mousai_Helikon_Staatliche_Antikensammlungen_Schoen80_n1.jpg